RarelyCharlie/rarelycharlie.github.io/_draft/7cups.md

 ### Platform support

-Three models of support are implemented on the platform:
+Three models of support are implemented on the platform, although they are not completely separate:

 - A self help model, using topic-based guides, suggested activities, and goal tracking.
 - A peer support model, in which people who have similar kinds of issues are encouraged to support each other.